1. Overview

 Aspectran provides a powerful feature for generating and validating secure, stateless authentication tokens using Password-Based Encryption (PBE).
 This method is very useful for verifying a client’s identity in web applications, especially in API servers or real-time services based on WebSockets.

-This document explains how authentication tokens are generated and utilized, centered around Aspectran’s com.aspectran.utils.security
+This document explains how authentication tokens are generated and utilized, centered around Aspectran’s com.aspectran.utils.security package, and how you can customize them.

 2. Core Components